nesdoug/famitone5.0/readme.txt

 ﻿FamiTone2 audio library v1.15 by Shiru 04'17

 (original readme, does not reflect changes.
-See 'usage')
+See 'Usage.txt')